 - Poor road design or road conditions.
 Potholes, blind turns, poor lighting, and slippery roads can make things dangerous for riders.

 - Speeding drivers.
 Speeding drivers may not have enough time to stop before hitting a rider, and the force with which a speeding driver hits a motorcyclist may contribute to serious injuries.

 - Aggressive drivers.
 Aggressive car and truck drivers may weave in and out of traffic or follow riders too closely.
 This can make accidents—and injuries—more likely.

 Regardless of the cause of the accident, serious injuries may result.

 Types of Motorcycle Accident Injuries

-Our experienced lawyers help injured riders recover from…
+Our experienced Milwaukee motorcycle accident lawyer helps injured riders recover from…

 - Brain and head injuries.
 Skull fractures, closed head injuries, and other traumatic brain injuries can cause long-term or permanent changes for a rider after a motorcycle accident.

 - Spinal cord injuries.
 Complete spinal cord injuries, incomplete spinal cord injuries, and spinal stenosis can change a rider’s life after a crash.